Oribi Gorge

 Erosion by these rivers have carved out nearly 30 km of spectacular kloofs and crags, covered with subtropical vegetation.
 In the gorge, the dense forest on the sandstone slopes is home to various small mammals, while the large leguaans excavate their burrows along the riverbanks.

 At the base of the cliffs of both gorges the basement rocks are part of the Namaqua-Natal Metamorphic Province, which is over 1000 million years old.
 The cliffs themselves are formed by Msikaba formation sandstones deposited by fluvial environment about 365 million years ago.
-Downstream from the gorges, a large surface mine producing cement from a limestone deposit.
+Downstream from the gorges, is a large surface mine producing cement from a limestone deposit.
 The road through Oribi Gorge was built by Italian prisoners of war.

 Oribi Gorge derives its name from the oribi, a small antelope that lives in the gorges.

 Oribi Gorge Nature Reserve

 Oribi Gorge Nature Reserve is a park located along the bottom of the Oribi Gorge at the confluence of the Mzimkulu River and Mximkulwana River, being approximately 27 km long, and 1 km wide at its widest point.
 It was proclaimed a protected state forest in 1950.